CS

 The MG IM5 features a 26.3-inch touchscreen, while the Hyundai IONIQ 6 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-Interior trim differs: the MG IM5 gets synthetic leather upholstery while the Hyundai IONIQ 6 offers cloth.
+Interior trim differs: the MG IM5 gets synthetic leather upholstery while the Hyundai IONIQ 6 offers premium cloth.

 Drivetrain